-(a) In Qualifying and Friendly Rounds, the Administrator may allow Teams and/or judges to use languages other than English during In-Person Moots in that Round, and/or may provide procedures whereby interpreters may be used, by including Rules to this effect in their Rules Supplements.

-- (b) A member of a Team may serve as an interpreter for other members of the Team if: (a) he or she does not act as an oralist in the same In-Person Moot in which he or she is an interpreter; and (b) he or she does not sit at counsel table during the In-Person Moot in which he or she is an interpreter; and (c) he or she does not communicate with the Team in any way during the In-Person Moot, except to interpret the oral pleadings. - (c) When a Team employs an interpreter, he or she may render only a literal interpretation of the oralists' pleadings and the judges' questions.
+- (a) In Qualifying and Friendly Rounds, the Administrator may allow Teams and/or judges to use languages other than English during In-Person Moots in that Round, and/or may provide procedures whereby interpreters may be used, by including Rules to this effect in their Rules Supplements. - (b) A member of a Team may serve as an interpreter for other members of the Team if: (a) they do not act as an oralist in the same In-Person Moot in which they are an interpreter; and (b) they do not sit at counsel table during the In-Person Moot in which they are an interpreter; and (c) they do not communicate with the Team in any way during the In-Person Moot, except to interpret the oral pleadings. - (c) When a Team employs an interpreter, they render only a literal interpretation of the oralists' pleadings and the judges' questions.
 No embellishment, enhancement, or clarification on the part of the interpreter is allowed.
 A Team that violates this Rule is subject to forfeiture of all six Oral Round Points for that In-Person Moot.

-6.16 Audio and Video Recording
+6.15 Audio and Video Recording